How to Choose a Solar Panel Cleaner in Australia: A No-Nonsense Hiring Guide

 Over $350 for 6.6 kW (no inspection component)May be overpriced — compare carefully

 The cheapest quote is rarely the best value when the method, insurance, and reporting are not factored in.
+When comparing quotes from multiple solar panel cleaners, prioritise method and credentials over price alone.

-Step 4: Check the ABN
+Check the ABN

 Every legitimate Australian business has an ABN.
 Before paying any deposit: